EmbedJournal/embedjournal/_posts/2013-04-24-working-with-git-from-a-linux-machine.md

 ### Create a repository

 Creating a git repository is very simple.
-All you have to do is create an empty directory and issue a <code>git init</code> within it.
-Now when you <code>ls -la</code> in that directory you should see a <code>.git</code> directory.
+All you have to do is create an empty directory and issue a `git init` within it.
+Now when you `ls -la` in that directory you should see a `.git` directory.
 This is the only directory that git creates to work its magic.

 You can set up your own git repository in another location and use that as the remote. n account in gihub.com go ahead and create one.
 Create a repository using the aEUR~Create a new repository aEURtm icon from the top right.
 Give the unnecessary description for the repository and finish the procedures that follows.